 One is the general feeling of regaining a bit of yourself when you finish parental leave, something out of the control of an employer.
 The second is the fact that I returned to our shiny new London office based in Tottenham Court Road.
 That was just lucky timing for me and not something that many employers can emulate.
 There are however lots of other things you can do to affect the returning process after the very first day back.

 Speaking from experience, your employee’s very first day will be a bit overwhelming, and hectic, perhaps not the right time to throw ALL the new information they need at them.
 It is likely to be a while before they’ll feel fully back into the swing of things.

 A couple more things to keep in mind:

-Make the employee feel recognised and reduce any unnecessary confusion by communicating their return so people across the business know that they’re back and what they’ll be doing.
-(I got a nice featured post on boom! to help reintroduce me to the company.)
+Make the employee feel recognized and reduce any unnecessary confusion by communicating their return so people across the business know that they’re back and what they’ll be doing.
+(I got a nice featured post on boom! to help re-introduce me to the company.)

 Above all, remember you're welcoming back one of your own, so don't be afraid to make some noise about how happy you are to have that employee back!

 Sarah is our former Head of Diversity and People Experience.
 She's obsessed with making RG a happier place to work, holds the proud title of our No. 1 Beyoncé fan and is an expert on holiday planning and spreadsheets.